pcsiszar/Shadowrun-5.5/Core/Errata.md

 Physical Limit is (Strength x2 + Agility + Reaction) / 3

-### Character Advancement [Page 103]

-The time it takes to improve your Attributes and Skills are overruled by the Offtime System.
-Attributes take four Offtime Action to increase beyond their Karma Cost from 0 to 4, eight from 5 to 8 and twelve from 8 to 12.
-Skills take two, four, and eight in their respective skill point range.

 ### Buying Qualities after Chargen [Page 106]

 Negative Qualities can be purchased off for just their Karma Value and Positive Qualities can be bought with their Karma